 In the evening we'll take you to the railway station where you'll catch a train to the next Trans-Siberian station: Yekaterinburg.

 Today is a special day.
 You’ll cross the invisible border that separates Europe from Asia.
 This border is located in Yekaterinburg city - the fourth-largest in Russia.

-Our city tour starts with visiting the Church on the Blood.
+Our city tour starts with a visit to the Church on the Blood.
 There are seven wooden churches that were built there in memory of the assassination of Tsar Nicholas' family.
-Our guide will tell you the story of the last Russian tsar.
+Our guide will tell you the story of the last Russian Tsar.

 After you’ll visit the most fascinating places of the city:

 - the panoramic view of the Iset River,

 - the historic Grand Square of 1905,